acisops/acis_anomaly_pages/source/obs18278_anomaly.rst

 How is this Anomaly Diagnosed?
 ------------------------------

-Both of the following symptoms will be noticed:
+Both of the following symptoms may be noticed:

-* Data System Operations reported the anomaly to us at V&V time.
+* Data System Operations reports the anomaly to us at V&V time.
-* We think telemetry may saturate.
-PMON can be changed to provide detailed diagnostics.
+* PMON may be changed to provide detailed diagnostics.

 What is the first response?